Norman Cota: Court martial and execution of Eddie Slovik

-Cota also reviewed and approved the death sentence handed down by a court-martial on Private Eddie Slovik, who refused combat duty on October 8, 1944 and was executed on January 31, 1945.
+Cota also reviewed and approved the death sentence handed down by a court-martial on Private Eddie Slovik, who refused combat duty on October 8, 1944, and was executed on January 31, 1945.
 Cota said that the execution, the only American soldier to be executed for desertion since the American Civil War, was the "toughest 15 minutes of my life."

 Post-war

-Cota hoped to remain on active duty and perhaps be promoted to Lieutenant General.
-He had sent several letters to the Army [...] requesting a variety of duty assignments but none of the letters were answered.
-With the war over and the army about to go through an enormous draw-down he was ordered to take a physical [...].
+Cota hoped to remain on active duty after the war, and perhaps be promoted to Lieutenant General.
+He had sent several letters to the Army requesting a variety of duty assignments, but none of the letters were answered.
+With the war over and the army about to go through an enormous draw-down he was ordered to take a physical.
 Cota retired from the army on 30 June 1946 as a permanent major general.

 In August, he was hired as administrator for Zone One of the War Assets Administration.

 In the late 1950s, he was the civil defense director for Montgomery County, Pennsylvania.

-He died in Wichita, Kansas, on 4 October 1971, and is buried with his wife Connie at the West Point Cemetery, USMA, West Point, New York.
+He died in Wichita, Kansas, on 4 October 1971, and he is buried with his first wife Connie at the West Point Cemetery in West Point, New York.